susmithareddy13/Clinical_Data_Modelling/README.md

 # matplotlib
 # scikit-learn
 # SMOTE
-All the above packages are can be installed with given Requirements.txt.
+All the above packages are can be installed with given Requirements

-Used Google style docstrings.

 # Code
 Complete code implemented for this project is present in a single file models.py.

 # Project
-Developed two models: Model 1: Used SMOTE to make the dataset balanced and implemented a Random Forest Classifier model.
+Developed two models:
+Model 1: Used SMOTE to make the dataset balanced and implemented a Random Forest Classifier model.
 Model 2: Using the same unbalanced dataset developed the Logistic regression model with Lasso regularization.

-The detailed project approach is explained in the DScasestudy Take-Home Documentation.
+The detailed project approach is explained in the clinical data Documentation.